dxon.com.br Listed by 0day Syndicate Ransomware Group

 DXON is a Brazilian company that provides data intelligence and fraud prevention solutions.

-On May 28, 2026, the ransomware group 0day Syndicate added Brazilian data-intelligence firm DXON to its leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On May 28, 2026, the ransomware group 0day Syndicate added Brazilian data-intelligence firm DXON to its leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.
 DXON provides data intelligence and fraud prevention solutions to clients across Brazil and beyond.
 Anyone whose personal information has passed through DXON’s systems — customers, partners, or individuals flagged in its fraud databases — may now face heightened risk of identity theft or targeted fraud.

 Available reporting describes the incident as a classic ransomware operation in which attackers gained access, encrypted systems, and exfiltrated internal documents before listing the victim on their dark-web portal.
 The leak site entry appeared on May 28, 2026.
 Public reporting indicates the data consists of internal files; the exact volume and full list of exposed record types remain unconfirmed.
 No precise victim count has been published, and DXON has not yet issued a detailed public statement on the scope of the breach.